 Moore entered his relationship with the company by advising the founders on scaling up the team and operations—something he did with great success at Columbus unicorn CoverMyMeds, which was recently acquired for more than $1 billion by McKesson.
 Moore has expanded his contribution to meet with a cross-section of Jade Track’s leaders and employees every month.

 2. Help startups recognize the full potential that high caliber, committed partners can bring.

-“The best advisory relationships are anchored in mutual trust,” says Rores, who has been investing in and working with Rev1 portfolio companies for five years.
-“As an advisor, you have to be willing to tell the entrepreneur what he or she needs to hear, not what they want to hear.”
+“The best mentoring relationships are anchored in mutual trust,” says Rores, who has been investing in and working with Rev1 portfolio companies for five years.
+“As a mentor, you have to be willing to tell the entrepreneur what he or she needs to hear, not what they want to hear.”

-3. Sometimes an advisor needs to give the startup specific guidance on the topics to bring to the table.
+3. Sometimes a mentor needs to give the startup-specific guidance on the topics to bring to the table.
 Calibrate accordingly.